nlerme/arteak/simulated_frescoes_generation/README.md

   379
   ...
   ```
   In the above example, the fragments n°71, 0 and 379 and defined to be spurious.
-The first fragment is assumed to be indexed with 0.
+The first fragment is assumed to be indexed by 0.
   The list is not assumed to be ordered.
 If no spurious fragments exist (like for real data), this file must be created but left empty.
 * **neighbors.txt**: text file describing relationships between adjacent fragments:
   ```